Flyboard man fails in bid to cross Channel

-Franky Zapata: Flyboard inventor fails in cross-Channel BID
+Franky Zapata: Flyboard inventor fails in cross-Channel bid

 A French inventor has failed in his attempt to cross the English Channel on a jet-powered flyboard.